What Is A Table Of Contents (TOC)?

 - Timed Table Of Content: These templates provide you with a framework that applies the use of a fixed timeline for the meeting/conference/presentation.

-Why Is Table Of Content Important In The Business Presentation?
+Why Table Of Contents Slide Is Important In The Business Presentation?

 - It eases the process of navigation through the presentation.